 There is also a trend prediction feature that gives your staff an estimate based on previous events as to how stable your network is likely to be in the coming weeks and months.

-Zabbix can monitor network bandwidth usage, packet loss, interface errors, server CPU and memory utilization and router information such as aggregate throughput.
+Zabbix can monitor network bandwidth usage, packet loss, interface errors, server CPU and memory utilization and router information such as aggregate Network throughput.

 Other network health issues that Zabbix can detect include link errors, current system status, device temperatures, power supply measurements, free disk space, fan operation, and more.

 Zabbix offers out of the box support for all popular vendors, and these parameters can be tweaked and adjusted further to suit your needs.

 Zabbix is able to collect vital network information from your environment by using multiple technologies, such as SNMP and IPMI.
 There is also IPV6 support for environments that have already adopted the standard.

 As this product is open source, it is free to download and use, although you will need to pay somebody to assist with support if you encounter any issues.